awsdocs/aws-batch-user-guide/doc_source/fargate.md

 If you have a large number of jobs, we recommend Amazon EC2 because jobs can be dispatched at a higher rate to EC2 resources than to Fargate resources\.
 Moreover, more jobs can run concurrently when you use EC2\.
 For more information, see [AWS Fargate service quotas](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-quotas.html#service-quotas-fargate) in the *Amazon Elastic Container Service Developer Guide*\.

+**Note**
+AWS Batch does not support Windows containers, on either Fargate or EC2 resources\.

 ## Job definitions on Fargate<a name="fargate-job-definitions"></a>

 AWS Batch jobs on Fargate don't support all of the job definition parameters that are available\.
 Some parameters are not supported at all, and others behave differently for Fargate jobs\.